VallesMarinerisExplorer/Explorers/README.md

 # Explorers

-An open-source spaceflight simulator for everyone.
+### Explorers and Spacecraft Designer aim to be the most accurate, complete and user friendly open-source spacecraft design and simulation tools available.
+Key areas and focuses of this project include creating
+### user-friendly tools for:

+Spacecraft mission design and trajectory plotting Terrain modeling and landing site selection
+Launch vehicle selection
+Spacecraft guidance, navigation and control studies Mechanical design studies using FreeCAD
+Space environment modeling
+Spacecraft thermal modeling
+Communications system design and modeling Instrumentation design and modeling

-Under construction, so bring your hard hat, or just your brain!
+This project is under construction, so bring your hard hat, or just your brain!
+There is a lot to do!

+Here are some examples of existing functions/scripts!
 ![Image](Images/Current_Capabilities.png)

 ![Image](Images/Current_Capabilities2.png)